 However, to get the most out of your extended development team and avoid common pitfalls, you want to outsource the right way.
 Among other things, that includes identifying the most appropriate outsourcing model for your business needs.

-While you can delegate your software development to a service provider in your country, hiring a foreign contractor company is usually more cost-effective.
+A financially driven reason for outsourcing is that it can turn fixed costs into variable costs.
+While you can delegate your software development to a service provider locally, hiring a foreign contractor is usually more cost-effective.
 And if you are considering venturing abroad, you have a choice to make.
 Should you go for offshore or nearshore outsourcing?

 What Is the Difference Between Nearshoring and Offshoring?

 Nearshore outsourcing is a software product development model where some or all of the work is delegated to remote teams based in a nearby country and in a similar time zone.
 This approach combines cost-effectiveness and shorter travel time with the additional benefits of cultural and geographic proximity.